 Invite the students to use glue to attach wiggle eyes and a yellow construction paper beak.

-Next, students can use pencil to trace a feather-shaped pattern onto colored construction paper.
+Next, students can use a pencil to trace a feather-shaped pattern onto colored construction paper.

 Invite students to use safety scissors to cut out the feather shapes.
 A grown up helper can fan them out and secure with a stapler, as shown.